UPDATE: February 2020

-Caribbean Harvest, a Haitian non-profit established by Dr. Val Abe, is a fish-farming program that has potential for long-term impact.
+Caribbean Harvest Foundation, a Haitian non-profit established by Dr. Val Abe, is a fish-farming program that has potential for long-term impact.
 The current plans have scaled the organization to increase fingerling production three fold, increased sales and community contribution significantly, and built Haiti’s first fish processing plant.
 3W has partnered with Dr. Abe since May, 2010 through long-term organizational and financial support.

 See a short documentary film on Time Magazine’s website.

 The model originated with individual families receiving a starter kit ($1,500 value) containing a floating metal cage, 2,400 baby fish and a four-month supply of fish food.
 Caribbean Harvest’s staff taught the family how to raise the fish and provided ongoing weekly oversight.
 In just 4 months, fish were fully grown and sold in markets.
 Due to realities on the ground, this small cage model has been modified and Caribbean Harvest has begun to utilize larger cages which are tended by employees from the community.
 The profit sharing mechanism, 15% of revenues, is then distributed to the community for community improvements like water and solar lighting; health clinics; school stipends; etc.